Victorian Railways X class (diesel): Pacific National era

 In 2004, Freight Australia was sold to Pacific National.
-All but two of the X fleet passed to Pacific National with the business in August 2004, these going to CRT Group and in June 2005 to QR National.
+All but two of the X class fleet passed to Pacific National with the business in August 2004, these going to CRT Group.
+In May 2018, X53 was scrapped following a dynamic brake fire on an Aurizon Intermodal service in 2016.

-X36 had been planned for conversion to XR556, but this was cancelled when it was realised that the XR program wasn't much cheaper than simply buying new engines (the same as the B-to-A program in the mid-1980s).
+X36 had been planned for conversion to XR556, but this was cancelled when it was realised that the XR program was not much cheaper than simply buying new engines (the same as the A class rebuilding program in the mid-1980s).
 As a result, this and the remaining 1st- and 2nd-series X fleet saw reduced use and many class members were stored at Dynon.

 Mid-2008 saw a number of 3rd-series engines transferred to New South Wales for grain traffic.
 X36 went along as well, and was normally based at Parkes and used as a trailing unit on the Manildra Group grain shuttle trains serving Manildra Mill (often between two 48 Class).
 It was scrapped in May 2015.

 X31 was finally withdrawn from revenue services in 2009, and per the agreement laid out earlier, in January 2010, X31 was transferred to the Seymour Railway Heritage Centre.
-It has been returned to service and been hired to El Zorro and subsequently Qube.
-The class are now employed hauling freight services in New South Wales and Victoria.
+It has been returned to service and been hired to competition companies of Pacific National, El Zorro and Qube.
+The X now employed hauling tour & freight services in New South Wales and Victoria.

 In 2015, X45, X46 and X52 were sold to Ettamogah Rail Hub and X47 and X51 to SCT Logistics.

+X54 was purchased by East Coast Heritage Rail in May 2021, and in 2024 was painted in the VicRail "teacup" orange and silver scheme, which none of the X class (or any other hood unit owned by VR) had been painted in during their working lives.
+To date, this and B72 at Steamrail Victoria are the only preserved locomotives to carry the teacup scheme.

+X37, initially bought by SRHC for preservation, was sold onto Watco Australia in mid-2025 and sent off for reactivation.
+This now means that there are no more preserved second-series X-class locomotives.